jmfermun/mastering_embedded_linux_programming/README.md

-Testing enviornment for the examples in the book Mastering Embedded Linux Programming (Third-Edition).
+Testing environment for the examples in the book Mastering Embedded Linux Programming (Third-Edition).

 Links of interest:
 - https://www.packtpub.com/en-us/product/mastering-embedded-linux-programming-9781789530384